mamy-CS/llm-d/guides/workload-autoscaling/README.md

 This will install:
 - Base llm-d components (infra, gaie, modelservice)
-- `workload-variant-autoscaler` in the `workload-variant-autoscaler-system` namespace
+- `workload-variant-autoscaler` in the `llm-d-autoscaler` namespace

 > **Note**: Prometheus Adapter must be installed separately as a dependency (see [Step 3](#step-3-install-prometheus-adapter-required-dependency)).
 It is not installed by this helmfile.